 Boris Johnson: UK 'first in line' for free trade deal with US

 UK foreign secretary emerges from meetings with Donald Trump’s aides with positive attitude towards future relationship

 Boris Johnson has claimed that the UK is “first in line” for a free trade deal with the US after the Trump administration takes office on 20 January.
 On a hastily arranged trip to the US to reinforce previously weak links with Donald Trump’s transition team, Johnson also declared on Monday that the incoming administration had “a very exciting agenda of change”.
-Johnson’s claim about the UK’s future status as Washington’s preferred trading partner was a pointed reference to Barack Obama’s warning during the EU referendum campaign that Britain would be at the “back of the queue” for a trade deal if it chose Brexit.
+Finish - Click Here

 First China-U.K. Freight Train Departs as Xi Seeks to Lift Trade

 London trip will span 18 days and more than 12,000 kilometers

 China initiated a rail-freight service to Britain as part of President Xi Jinping’s efforts to strengthen trade ties with Europe.
 The first train departed Yiwu in eastern Zhejiang province on Jan.
 1 and will cover more than 12,000 kilometers (7,500 miles) in about 18 days before reaching London, China Railway Corp. said in a statement Monday.
 The service, carrying garments, bags and suitcases among other items, will pass through Kazakhstan, Russia, Belarus, Poland, Germany, Belgium and France.